 With so many beautiful places to visit in Mexico it is hard to choose where to travel.
-In this guide I show you a list of the best tourist destination and attractions in Mexico.
-In total I spent more than 3 months driving around Mexico in rental cars and took multiple domestic flights around the country and visited almost every state in Mexico.
-More than 7,000 kilometer (4,000 miles) on the road brought me to almost 20 different States around the country.
+With this list I will try to give you an insight in the best places to visit in Mexico with the best tourist destination and attractions.
+In total I spent more than 3 months driving around Mexico in rental cars and took multiple domestic flights around the country.
+As of March 2023 I visited almost every state in Mexico.

 From the agave fields in Tequila to the pristine beaches and Maya Ruins in Yucatan and from the jungle vibes in Chiapas to the bustling capital city of Mexico and from watching whales in Puerto Vallarta to the picturesque mountain town of Taxco.
 These are just some of the highlights of Mexico every tourist has to visit one day.